-Every year that divides by four is leap year and all other ordinary years are there.
+Every year that divides by four is leap year and all other are ordinary years.
 In the ordinary year there are 365 days and 366 days in Leap year i.e. in a simple year, total 52 weeks and 1 day, and in one leap year there are 52 weeks and 2 extra days.

 Normal and Solar Year